jhallen/exorsim/README.md

 * MDOS   (CP/M-like OS with 8 character file names with two character extensions, for EXORdisk-II/-III)
 * MDOS09  (same as MDOS, but for 6809-based EXORcisers)

+There was an all-in-one follow-on system called [EXORset](https://www.retrotechnology.com/restore/exorset.html) available in the early 1980s.
+This system had a built-in terminal, used 5 1/4" mini-floppies and ran "XDOS".
+XDOS is rebranding of MDOS for the 6809, but with mini-floppy support.

 So far EXORsim only runs MDOS: because EXORsim only simulates a 6800 and I've not found any bootable EDOS disks.
 Note that even though MDOS is for 6800-based EXORcisers, you can write 6809 programs with it.